jahongOf1/URMenu/README.md

 Primarily the menu which would have information that would allow the items to be sorted via ingredients/special dietary restrictions.

+It was the team's first time using ReactJS, and first time working on web programming period.
 Due to limited time, I could only implement basic functions such as map of Newark, map markers, and front-end search fitler using ReactJS.